adithyaakrishna/blog/src/content/post/bounding-box/index.md

 # Boxing the Digital Canvas: I Love PDFs

 In today's era, data is THE commodity.
 PDFs, still the backbone of business documentation, hide valuable data in plain sight.
-At Tensorlake, our backend OCR services extract this gold, generating precise coordinates for every text block, table, form field or any other fragment types for that matter.
+At Tensorlake, our backend OCR services extract data, generating precise coordinates for every text block, table, form field or any other fragment types for that matter.
 But raw coordinates mean nothing without visualization.
-So this React component for PDF viewer (we use https://github.com/anaralabs/lector for rendering our PDFs) bridged the gap of showing the boxes from JSON data coordinates in the UI
+So I built this React component for PDF viewer (we use https://github.com/anaralabs/lector for rendering our PDFs) that bridged the gap of showing the boxes from JSON data coordinates and the UI

 ## The Problem